Mattiejordan/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)

-*Note to self- conlude summary of limitations
+*Louise may want to consider looking at more attributes linked to successes of play.